 - A 12V Wi-Fi Router: Because you are bypassing the factory Starlink router, you need a standard 12V Wi-Fi router (like a GL.iNet or Peplink) to broadcast the internet signal to your devices.

-Disclaimer: Modifying your Starlink cable or bypassing the factory router will void your warranty.
+Note: The following setup is illustrative of a common aftermarket conversion.
+Modifying your Starlink cable or bypassing the factory router will void your warranty.
 Proceed at your own risk.

-- Connect the PoE Injector to a 12V-to-48V Step-Up Converter (e.g., 3A or 5A model).
+- The Power Supply: Wire the PoE Injector to a 12V-to-48V Step-Up Converter (e.g., a 3A or 5A model).
+Wire the input of the Step-Up Converter to your 12V DC fuse block.

 Power Management Strategies for Starlink